SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 1

-The general structure is *agricultural diversity/landraces* - this phrase covers terms which are used in the context of agricultural diversity.
+The elements of the phrase are: *agricultural diversity // traditional varieties/specific species + agriculture // landraces + diversity/conservation* - this phrase covers terms which are used in the context of agricultural diversity.
 Phrase 2 expands with generic terms for diversity that must be combined with agricultural terms.

 Conserving wild relatives and traditional varieties is considered maintaining genetic diversity. `agrobiodiversity` is wider than only the species used in agriculture - it covers also the non-harvested species that support production and agro-ecosystems (e.g. pollinators, soil-organisms) (<a id="FAO2004">[FAO, 2004](#f10)</a>).
-It is considered relevant and included, as agrobiodiversity looks at the whole system (i.e. supporting diversity AND agricultural diversity). `conserv*` will cover e.g. conservation breeding, on-farm conservation etc.
+It is considered relevant and included, as agrobiodiversity looks at the whole system (i.e. supporting diversity AND agricultural diversity).

+`landraces` and `varieties` are treated slightly differently here than the other terms: `varieties`is combined with agriculture as "traditional varieties" could refer to varieties of language, art etc. Note that `pigs` are excluded from the species list due to a large number of results about wild pig hunting in relation to their effect on agricultural land. `landraces` is connected to diversity terms to try and avoid technical works on e.g. sperm motility which use landrace/landrace-cross species.

 ``` Ceylon =
 TS=